When it comes to digital pianos, the name Roland inspires a lot of confidence.

 The FP-90 comes with Roland’s PHA-50 hybrid wood keys.
 These keys are longer (invisible part) than the FP-60’s, and they are wooden as opposed to hollow synthetic ivory-style plastic.

 Overall the PHA-50 feels authentic and plays superbly, it’s one of my favorite actions on the market regardless of price range.

-The FP-90 comes with the full modelling version of the SuperNATURAL sound engine.
+The FP-90 comes with the full modeling version of the SuperNATURAL sound engine.